-Despite weekly and monthly scheduled scanning, you might need to scan your computer in case you have any doubts.
-You can either scan just one file or folder or perform any default or custom scan whenever you need to.
+Despite Avast Free Antivirus 2015 weekly scheduled scanning, you might need to scan your computer in case you have any doubts.
+You can either scan just one file or folder, or perform any default or custom scan whenever you need to.

 Scanning just one file or folder takes less time, but to be really sure your computer is not infected you might need to perform a full scan.

-To scan just one file or folder (aka directory), right-click the item in Windows Explorer and select Scan <item name>.
-You can also select multiple items using Shift (consecutive items) or Ctrl (non-consecutive items) keys if you need to!
+To scan just one file or folder (aka directory) with Avast, right-click the item in Windows/File Explorer and select Scan <item name>.
+You can also select multiple items using Shift (consecutive items) or Ctrl (non-consecutive items) keys if you need to.

-avast!
-Free Antivirus 8 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
+Avast Free Antivirus 2015 then scans the item(s) and if everything is okay, you will see a green "No threat found" message.
 Click Close.

 In case infected items were detected, you will see a red "Threat detected" message after the scan is complete.
 Click Show Results button.

 An avast!
 Scan Results window opens with a list of all detected items.
 The default action is Fix automatically - this is the best one, as it lets Avast choose the best possible solution.

-As avast!
-Free Antivirus does not support removing individual files from every kind of archives, you might sometimes encounter an error named "the operation is not supported for this type of archive".
-In such case ignore the error and either delete the whole archive file manually or run a Malwarebytes' Anti-Malware scan on the file immediately after closing the avast!
+As Avast Free Antivirus does not support removing individual files from all kind of archives, you might sometimes encounter an error named "the operation is not supported for this type of archive".
+In such case ignore the error and either delete the whole archive file manually or run a Malwarebytes Anti-Malware scan on the file immediately after closing the avast!
 Scan Results window.